MrgreenOne/Testing-Green-1/README.md

 # Testing-Green-1
-Learning 1
+Green Learning 101
-I will be learning how to code each day.
+I will be learning how to code each day, As I can to bring value and support to the ecosystem.

 Time to get working on python